Q's & A's

 35. Will I have an opportunity to give feedback?

 You will be given a feedback form at the end of your holiday; this is to ensure we are continually meeting our guest’s needs.
-You can also speak to the skipper (they are quite friendly)!
+You can also speak to the skippers or owner (they are quite friendly)!

 36. Will I need warm clothing?